William Crowne: In the Civil War

-At the outbreak of the Civil War Crowne declared for the Parliamentary cause.
+At the outbreak of the English Civil War Crowne declared for the Parliamentary cause.
 From 1641 to at least 1644 he was secretary to Basil Feilding, 2nd Earl of Denbigh; by 1649 he was serving in the same capacity to his brother-in-law.
 On 2 April 1650 Crowne was granted a commission as captain, and just over two weeks later was promoted to lieutenant-colonel, again under his brother-in-law Humphrey Mackworth.
 In 1654 he was elected as MP for Bridgnorth.
 During the 1650s Crowne also served as a justice of the peace.

 Proprietorship of Nova Scotia

 In 1656 Crowne and Colonel Thomas Temple become joint proprietors of the province of Nova Scotia, after buying out Charles de Saint-Étienne de la Tour.
 The following year Crowne with his son John (but not his wife), Temple and a group of settlers moved to North America.
 Crown and Temple divided the province between them in February 1658, with Crowne taking the western part, and building a trading post at "Negu," or "Negu alias Cadascat", on the Penobscot River.
 In September of that year he leased his territory to a Captain Corwin and Ensign Scottee, then in 1659 he leased it to Temple for a period of four years, at a rate of £110 per annum.
 Temple did not pay the lease after the first year, but remained in possession of the territory.
 During this period he was living in Boston, Massachusetts, of which he was made a Freeman on 30 May 1660.

 With the Restoration in 1660 Crowne returned to England to participate in the coronation of Charles II, and to defend his claim to Nova Scotia.
 The grant to Crowne and Temple had been made by Cromwell under the Commonwealth; now that Charles had ascended the throne there were a number of other claimants.
 These included Thomas Elliot (a groom of the bedchamber to Charles II), Sir Lewis Kirke and others (who had taken Acadia in the expedition against Quebec in 1632), and heirs of Sir William Alexander (the original grantee, from whom Charles de la Tour's father had obtained the grant).
 In 1661 the French Ambassador claimed the territory for France.
 Temple returned to England in 1662 and was successful in obtaining a new grant as well as a commission as governor.
 He promised to restore Crowne's territory and make reparations, but did not.
 Crowne pursued this in the New England courts, but was unsuccessful, the courts eventually deciding they did not have jurisdiction.